 With central heating being so common, signs of moth problems may present themselves at any time of the year with the breeding cycle being extended all year round.
 If the weather or your house is particularly cold at a particular time, it is merely likely to slow the lifecycle stages but extend the damaging larvae stage.

-To understand the best approach to controlling clothes moth damage, please read our 5 Steps to Moth Control.
+To understand the best approach to controlling clothes moth damage, please read our 10 Steps To Clothes Moth Prevention.

-Moth-Prevention.com offers you the Proven Range for Clothes Moth Control.
-We've worked closely with our Suppliers to bring you a focused range of products that will focus on getting rid of moths in your home, and backed by our 100% Satisfaction Guarantee.
+Moth-Prevention.com offers you the Proven Range for Clothes Moth Control including Clothes Moth Traps for adult moths and Clothes Moth Killer Kits to eliminate clothes moth larvae.
+We've worked closely with our suppliers to bring you a focused range of products that will focus on getting rid of moths in your home, and backed by our 100% Satisfaction Guarantee.

 Signs of carpet moths may be in terms of damage to rugs and carpets, or the moths themselves, probably most likely at the larvae stage.